Kerim Alajbegović

-Kerim Alajbegović (/bs/; born 21 September 2007) is a professional footballer who plays as a winger for Austrian Bundesliga club Red Bull Salzburg.
+Kerim Alajbegović (/bs/; born 21 September 2007) is a professional footballer who plays as a winger for Serie A club Juventus.
 Born in Germany, he plays for the Bosnia and Herzegovina national team.

-Alajbegović started his professional career at Red Bull Salzburg.
+Alajbegović started his professional career at Red Bull Salzburg, before joining Juventus in 2026.

-A former youth international for Bosnia and Herzegovina, Alajbegović made his senior international debut in 2025.
+A former youth international for Bosnia and Herzegovina, Alajbegović made his senior international debut in 2025, earning 14 caps since.
+He represented the nation at the 2026 FIFA World Cup.

 Club career

 Bayer Leverkusen

 Alajbegović started playing football at his hometown club 1.
 FC Köln, before joining Bayer Leverkusen's youth academy in 2021.
 In January 2025, he signed his first professional contract with the team.

 Red Bull Salzburg

-In July, Alajbegović was transferred to Austrian side Red Bull Salzburg for an undisclosed fee.
+In July 2025, Alajbegović was transferred to Austrian side Red Bull Salzburg for an undisclosed fee.
 He made his professional debut in a UEFA Champions League qualifier against Brann on 23 July at the age of 17.
 On 26 July, he scored his first professional goal in an Austrian Cup game against Union Dietach.
-He made his league debut Ried on 2 August.
+He made his league debut against Ried on 2 August.
 On 9 August, he scored his first league goal in a triumph over Grazer AK.

 In September, he extended his deal with the squad until June 2029.